-1. Open Internet Explorer and type https://{Moxa switch's IP address} in the address field.
+Open Internet Explorer and type https://{Moxa switch's IP address} in the address field.
 Press Enter to establish the connection.

-2. Warning messages will pop up to warn the user that the security certificate was issued by a company they have not chosen to trust.
+Warning messages will pop up to warn the user that the security certificate was issued by a company they have not chosen to trust.

-3. Select Yes to enter the Moxa switch's web browser interface and access the web browser interface secured via HTTPS/SSL.
+Select Yes to enter the Moxa switch's web browser interface and access the web browser interface secured via HTTPS/SSL.

-NOTE Moxa provides a Root CA certificate.
+Moxa provides a Root CA certificate.
 After installing this certificate on your PC or notebook, you can access the web browser interface directly and you will no longer see any warning messages.
-You may download the certificate from the Moxa switch's CD-ROM.

-EDS Configurator GUI
+4. EDS Configurator GUI